How It Works

 Passing Variables to Your Backend

-Send the captured variables alongside your existing request data:3.
-Send Conversion Events
+Send the captured variables alongside your existing request data:3. v1 API

 Endpoint